 Zulmalee Rivera-Delgado, a Springfield, Massachusetts organizer on the prevalence of asthma in her community.

-Phillip Martin, senior investigative reporter for The GBH News Center for Investigative Reporting who appears in the Netflix docuseries “Trial 4.”
+online dating profile funny, senior investigative reporter for The GBH News Center for Investigative Reporting who appears in the Netflix docuseries “Trial 4.”

 Liam Elder-Connors, reporter at Vermont Public Radio